 |83||Cabinet ministers, ministers of state, other ministers heading government departments, and parliamentary secretaries|

-The number of Cabinet ministers has remained almost the same since 1979 – increasing from 22 to the maximum of 23 – but the number of junior ministers has increased from 31 to 36.
+The number of Cabinet ministers has remained almost the same since 1979 – increasing from 22 to the maximum of 23 (including the prime minister) – but the number of junior ministers has increased from 31 to 36.
 This growth has been driven by the number of junior ministers sitting in the House of Lords, which has increased from three to nine.
-Only one member of the House of Lords is currently a Cabinet minister: Baroness Evans of Bowes, who is Lord Privy Seal and Leader of the House.
+Only one member of the House of Lords is currently a cabinet minister: Baroness Evans of Bowes Park, who is lord privy seal and leader of the house.

 Secretaries of state, as the head of departments, are responsible for leading departments, approving key decisions, developing policy objectives and monitoring their progress.
-As one former Secretary of State put it, “the Secretary of State carries all the responsibility.
+As Caroline Spelman, former secretary of state for the environment put it, “the secretary of state carries all the responsibility.
 It is no good blaming other people for something that goes wrong”.
 Beyond their policy work, they are also expected to answer questions in Parliament and in front of select committees, take legislation through Parliament, build relationships with backbenchers, and negotiate with Cabinet and the Treasury on behalf of the department.

 While most ministers will work in government departments, there can also be a minister without portfolio, who will not work in a government department but is often responsible for a specific priority – Baroness Warsi, for instance, was given responsibility across multiple policy areas, like foreign policy and constitutional affairs.

-Many government departments have a minister in the House of Lords who represents the Government in the upper House to guide legislation through that chamber – only three departments currently do not: the Cabinet Office, Treasury and Department for International Trade.
+Many government departments have a minister in the House of Lords who represents the government in the upper House to guide legislation through that chamber – only two departments currently do not: the Cabinet Office and the Treasury.
 The Ministry of Justice does not have a Lords minister, but does have a spokesperson in the House of Lords.
 Beyond this legislative work, ministers are also expected to maintain relationships with public bodies and external organisations.